Teaching Labs

-Our mission is to provide ECE students with an experimental platform for a hands-on experience of applying engineering concepts to real-world scenarios.
-We invite students to join us in fostering an educational journey where theory meets practice and innovation thrives.
+Our mission is to offer ECE students a dynamic, hands-on platform where they can apply engineering concepts to real-world challenges.
+We invite students to embark on an educational journey where theory converges with practice, fostering innovation and deepening their understanding of the field.

 The Edward S. Rogers Sr. Department of Electrical & Computer Engineering Teaching Laboratories are located across three buildings in 11 different locations.